Technet (comics): History

 The Technet were allowed to stay in Brighton, England, where they would use their alien technology to provide the city with sunny weather.
 Meanwhile, they would plot to capture Rachel Summers and regain their honor.
 During this time, they were hired by Sat-Yr-9, who had taken the identity of Courtney Ross.
 The Technet were hired to free Jamie Braddock.
 They succeeded in their task, but Jamie was taken by Ross and the Technet's memories of their mission were wiped.
 Gatecrasher then constructed Hardboiled Henry, a living bomb, to ambush Excalibur.
 The plan succeeded and the Technet nearly defeated Excalibur, but agents of Saturnyne interfered.
 The Technet received a holographic message from Saturnyne, telling them that they were permanently exiled to Earth-616 and that the bounty on Phoenix was cancelled.
 Furious, the Technet turned on Gatecrasher, but Gatecrasher and Yap teleported away.
 The Technet begged Excalibur for asylum and Nightcrawler told his teammates to accept.
 The former Technet repaired the damage done by Hardboiled Henry to Excalibur's home.
 During these repairs, Numbers met the dragon living in Excalibur's basement and fell in love with her.
 The British government came to Excalibur's home for help against an invisible, murderous creature, but only Nightcrawler was home, nursing a broken leg.
 Nightcrawler trained the aliens to become the N-Men and they managed to destroy the creature, but Joyboy disappeared during this mission.
 Shortly afterwards the Special Executive appeared on Earth and told the N-Men that they had predicted Earth's destruction to happen within the next few hours.
 They offered the N-Men a job.
 The N-Men agreed and teleported away, together with Numbers, the dragon and their newly born children.

 Excalibur managed to prevent Earth's destruction and found Joyboy with the Crazy Gang.
 Here Joyboy had formed a psychic bond with the Crazy Gang's Red Queen, using his powers to distort her nightmares and form a beautiful land.
 During this time, Gatecrasher began to go insane, seeing images of Hardboiled Henry, who accused her of making his death meaningless.

 Later, Technet, the Crazy Gang and Feron, a misguided ally of Excalibur, all meet in chaos during the pre-wedding preparations for Brian and Meggan's wedding.
 It is resolved peacefully and everyone is allowed to attend the wedding itself.

 The Technet later reappeared in the pages of Fantastic Four #6.
 In this appearance, Gatecrasher was the leader once more and Joyboy and Hardboiled Henry had returned as well.
 Roma had hired the Technet to capture Franklin Richards to investigate his incredible powers.
 The Fantastic Four and Roma came to an understanding and the Technet disappeared.

 The Technet helped Rocket Raccoon with a heist during a period when he was separated from the Guardians of the Galaxy.

+Technet next attempted to capture Xandra Neramani's egg, but were thwarted by Rogue and Gambit.
+They are next hired by Kang the Conqueror to distract the Avengers while Black Cat steals from the Grandmaster.